 It’s only natural for your family and friends to expect a baby shower to be hosted when you’re pregnant.
 But, sometimes this doesn’t work out for a number of reasons (during Covid or afterward) and you may be wondering how to announce a baby registry without a baby shower, without being tacky!

-By simply telling everyone you have a baby registry may come across tacky.
-If the announcement is poorly done, you risk people complaining about the message leaving a bad taste in their mouth.
+By simply telling everyone you have a baby registry may come across as tacky.
+If the announcement is poorly done, you risk people complaining about the message leaving a bad taste in their mouths.

 To avoid this from happening, here are great ways to word the announcement without upsetting anyone.
 This is a step-by-step guide on how to do so without being tacky.